-In her role as an assistant professor in the Department of Behavioral, Social, and Health Education Sciences at Rollins, Woods-Jaeger is currently juggling a number of research projects across the country, all of which are focused on mental health promotion in some way.
+In her role as an associate professor in the Department of Behavioral, Social, and Health Education Sciences at Rollins, Woods-Jaeger is currently juggling a number of research projects across the country, all of which are focused on mental health promotion in some way.
 In Kansas City, she’s working on promoting resilience after community violence exposure.
 “That project is really about figuring out what we can do on a community level to nurture and support these youth as they are trying to heal from their experiences.”

 In Minnesota, she and her collaborators are providing trauma-informed programming in schools.
 The innovative project is taking a trauma-informed approach that emphasizes racial trauma, and is working with youth of color in six different school districts in Minnesota where there are significant disparities in discipline as well as school violence.
 “We’re really coming in with the equity lens” she says.
 The programming includes psychological first aid that supports youth after trauma and teaches people how to have those difficult conversations with kids and connect them with the available resources and support.